devgenix/DURT.ME/README.md

 * Remember me – Cookie Option, users don’t have to provide credentials every time they hit the site
 * Forgot Password – Users can easily retrieve their password if they forget it
 * Admin Panel – admin can CRUD users
+* Create Shortened link
+* Logged in users can edit already created shortened links.
+* Logged in users can see analytics such as number of vists, time of click and location of visit on shortened links.
+*

 ![ScreenShot](https://user-images.githubusercontent.com/66206865/131695930-648342b0-010b-44b2-a419-15ad54d47869.png)